 That's why solutions multiply in these hours to obtain faster and cheaper respirators to build, or equivalent solutions.
 Only this morning I told you about a MIT project for an open source and low cost respirator.

-Prisma Health VESper is a three-way connector that expands the use of a respirator and allows it to treat up to four patients simultaneously.
+Prisma Health VESper it is a three-way connector that expands the use of a respirator and allows it to treat up to four patients simultaneously.

 VESper works in pairs of devices, with one connected to the fan inlet and another connected to the return.
-They can also be stacked to allow the treatment of up to four patients at the same time, provided of course that patients require the same clinical treatment in terms of oxygenation, including the oxygen mixture, as well as air pressure and other factors.
+They can also be stacked to allow treatment of up to four patients at the same time, provided of course that patients require the same clinical treatment in terms of oxygenation, including the oxygen mixture, as well as air pressure and other factors.

 The component was designed by the doctor Sarah Farris, an emergency room doctor, who shared the concept with her husband Ryan Farris, computer engineer who developed the initial prototype for 3D printing.